Electric 4X4s are coming, like it or not. Rivian, Atlis, Bollinger and others are working on it.

 “Any time, kid.
 Love that you’re interested in the way we used to do things”.

-The head fades, and the Cloud updates its simulation of James’ grandfather.
-The basic building blocks are its record of everything the man ever did online; every post on all the old platforms such as Facebook, all his searches on the early platforms such as Google, what he read, what he knew, his fitness tracking data, even his activity on dating apps like Tinder.
-But the real power comes from the extrapolation of that data to infer moods, opinions, and reactions.
-With sufficient data and computational power, it has become possible to create a digital version of a human being — their face, expressions, knowledge and personality.
-So, James’ grandfather may be dead, but to James, he’s as alive as his friends who also, for the most apart, appear to him on video projections.
+But the real power comes from the extrapolation of that recorded data to accurately simulate future moods, opinions, and reactions.
+With sufficient data and computational power, it has become possible to create a digital version of a human being, a eperson, their face, expressions, knowledge and personality, one that passes the Turing Test with ease, and continually update the eperson with new information.
+So, James’ grandfather may be physically dead, but to James, he’s as just as alive as his friends who also, for the most apart, appear to him on video projections.

-James get in the 4X4, and the route flashes up.
+James gets in the 4X4, and the route flashes up.
 It’s preset anyway, not really that interesting to him, he trusts the Cloud and simply murmurs “go”.
 The vehicle moves off, smoothly under electric power, charged overnight by simple proximity to the charge grid.
 There’s no cables to disconnect with proxcharging, so no need for actual, physical contact.
 It’s just easier.

 James has nothing to do but look at the screen which shows him his progress, and that of his trip companions, Bob and Julie.
 James want to talk to Julie, so he inclines his head slightly towards Julie’s avatar, and the car’s cameras notice the gesture, establishing a high-definition camera link.